Brad Davis (American football coach)

-Brad Davis (born February 17, 1980) is an American football coach who is currently the offensive line coach at Louisiana State University.
+Brad Davis (born February 17, 1980) is an American football coach who is the offensive line coach at Louisiana State University.

 Playing career

 Davis played his high school football at Belaire High School and later went on to the Oklahoma.
 Playing from 1999 until 2002 he was a part of multiple Big 12 championship teams and the 2000 national championship team as a part of the offensive line.

 Coaching career

 Early coaching career

 After he graduated from Oklahoma, Davis began coaching at the high school level working as the offensive line and was co-offensive coordinator at Southern Lab in Baton Rouge.
 He then spent the beginning of 2005 at Wayne State as a graduate assistant before going to work at Doane College as the offensive line coach and run game coordinator.
 He then went back to being a graduate assistant this time at Texas A&M for the 2006 and 2007 seasons before going to North Carolina to be a graduate assistant in 2008.